A shopper visits your store. Falls in love with a jacket. Hits “add to cart.” Sees the size they want is sold out. Closes the tab.

 A shopper who saved a sold-out item already wanted to buy.
 The only thing standing between you and that sale is whether you remembered to email them when stock returned.

-Set up back-in-stock alerts once.
+Set up Shopify back in stock notifications once.
 They run forever after.

 Install Magic Wishlist free.
-Your first restock email can fire this week.
+Built for Shopify, free plan with every feature included, no free trial countdown.
+Your first restock alert can fire this week.